TrueLayer/truelayer-client-javascript/README.md

 The flow of authorization follows the protocol of [OAuth 2.0](https://oauth.net/2/).
 For more information about precisely  how this customer / client authorization is achieved take a look [here](http://docs.truelayer.com/#authentication).
 This library serves to streamline this flow for developers and can be summarized in the following steps:

+> **Note:** The `responseMode` parameter if omitted will cause the auth server to return the one-time code as a **query-string** parameter.
+Passing `"form_post"` will intuitively cause the code to be returned as a **form/post** parameter.

 1. The first step in authentication is to redirect the user to the TrueLayer Authentication Server.

-> *Note:* The `responseMode` parameter if omitted will cause the auth server to return the one-time code as a query-string parameter.
-Passing `"form_post"` will intuitively cause the code to be returned as a form/post parameter.

     ```javascript
     const authURL = client.getAuthUrl(env.REDIRECT_URI, scope, "nonce", "form_post");